djhaskin987/degasolv/docs/command-reference.rst

 - Anything tagged with version 1.0.2 *really* means "1.0.2 or earlier".
 The history gets shaky before that :)

-- The first version of degasolv (for the purposes of this guide) released was 1.0.2 .
+- The first version of Degasolv (for the purposes of this guide) released was 1.0.2 .

 - As of version 1.3.0, All options which take a file name may now have ``-`` given as the filename, to specify that standard in should be used.

-- The earliest usable released version of degasolv that can be recommended for use is 1.5.1 .
+- The earliest usable released version of Degasolv that can be recommended for use is 1.5.1 .
 Anything before that wasn't profiled, and had some pretty bad bugs in it.